argouml-tigris-org/argouml/modules/cpp/src/org/argouml/language/cpp/generator/readme.txt

 Name: header_incl
 Value: filename
-will incllude given file into header (.h)
+will include given file into header (.h)
+TODO: what if the user wants more than one?!
+This problem is applicable to many of the bellow values.

 Name: source_incl
 Value: filename
-will incllude given file into source (.cpp)
+will include given file into source (.cpp)

 Name: typedef_public
 Value: <source type> <type_name>